- Beauty Glossary

 Peptides for Skin

 If you've done your research on anti-aging skin care, you'll know that peptides pop up a lot.
 This all-important, skin-enhancing ingredient helps to revitalize the complexion, making it stronger and more resilient to external factors that typically age the skin.

 Now for the science behind it.
 Peptides are basically short chains of amino acids that assist with the maintenance of proteins such as collagen, keratin and elastin.
 This key ingredient helps to strengthen and firm up the skin for youthful-looking results.
 Other anti-aging must-haves include retinol and ceramides.

 See our peptides guide to answer your questions like what are peptides and who should use peptides.

 Frequently Asked Questions about Peptides products

 What are peptides?

 Peptides are an anti-aging skin care ingredient that help to strengthen the skin's foundations, delivering an overall firmer-looking finish.
 They take the form of short chains of amino acids which are the key building blocks of proteins (the main ones being collagen, elastin and keratin).
 Peptides can be easier for the body to absorb than proteins as they boast a smaller form and tend to be broken down, meaning they can penetrate the skin and enter the bloodstream at a much quicker rate.
-This is why peptides tend to feature within our favorite skin care solutions!
+This is why peptides tend to feature within our favorite skin care products such as moisturisers, serums and masks!
 To summarize, peptides help to build up proteins like collagen and elastin to ensure that the skin looks and feels firmer, and therefore, younger.